Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 What is a Head and Shoulders Pattern?

-That way you can easily spot the most favorable head and shoulders to trade.
+This will help you quickly identify the most favorable head and shoulders setups.

 head-and-shoulders-pattern